dlinox/link-share-api/README.md

 - It is a website where users post entries on links.

-- Each entry has title, description, url.
+- Each post has title, description, url.

-- Each entry can be voted with a score between 1 and 5.
+- Each post can be voted with a score between 1 and 5.

 - In more detail, this API allows the following actions:
     - registration